The OOFELIE::ADX software is used to explore the design space defined by the parameters of your model in an automated way.

-This mode makes then use of the OOFELIE::Multiphysics Solver to determine the best coefficients of the fitting function.
+This mode makes the use of the OOFELIE::Multiphysics Solver to determine the best coefficients of the fitting function.

-The Quantify working mode of OOFELIE::ADX helps identifying the distributions and relations between parameters of a model.
-A dataset could come from a real experiment measurements or results from numerical simulations.
+The Quantify working mode of OOFELIE::ADX helps to identify the distributions and relations between parameters of a model.
+A dataset could come from real experiment measurements or results from numerical simulations.

 OOFELIE::ADX helps here computing general statistics and correlations from the dataset.